-17,299,510 shares Common stock offered by Symetra Common stock offered by the Selling Stockholders 9,700,490 shares Common stock to be outstanding after this offering 110 028 965 shares over-allotments.
+Common stock offered by Symetra 20,699,510 shares

+Common stock offered by the Selling

+Stockholders 9,700,490 shares

+Common stock to be outstanding after this

+offering 113,428,965 shares

-Over-allotment option The underwriters have an option to purchase a total of up to 4,050,000 additional shares from the Company to cover contributions of capital to our insurance and other subsidiaries.
-We will not receive any proceeds from the sale of shares by the Selling Stockholders.
+Over-allotment option The underwriters have an option to purchase a total of up to 4,560,000 additional shares from the Company to cover over-allotments.

+Use of proceeds We intend to use the net primary proceeds from this offering for general corporate purposes, which may include contributions of capital to our insurance and other subsidiaries.
+We will not receive any proceeds from the sale of shares by the Selling

+Stockholders.
 See "Use of Proceeds."